Cryptocoryne

 Cryptocoryne is a genus of aquatic plants from the family Araceae.
 The genus is naturally distributed in tropical regions of India, Southeast Asia and New Guinea.
 The English common name "water trumpet" refers to their inflorescence, a spadix enclosed by a spathe (typical for the whole family), which resembles a trumpet.
-The genus is commonly referred to as to as Crypts by aquarium hobbyists.
+The genus is commonly referred to as Crypts by aquarium hobbyists.

 The typical habitats of Cryptocoryne are mostly streams and rivers with not too rapidly flowing water, in the lowland forest.
 They also live in seasonally inundated forest pools or on river banks submerged only at high water.

 Taxonomy

 Taxonomic history

 The first Cryptocoryne species was described in 1779 as Arum spirale by Retzius.
 The genus was described by Friedrich Ernst Ludwig von Fischer in 1828.
 However, the scientific classification of Cryptocoryne species remains controversial.

 Relationship with other genera of Araceae

 Lagenandra is another genus closely related to the genus Cryptocoryne.
 The two can be easily told apart since the leaves of Cryptocoryne species exhibit convolute vernation whereas Lagenandra species exhibit involute vernation.